nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

    scale the DB.

 * Backup
-   Install owncloud, ownCloud data directory and database on Btrfs filesystem.
+   Install owncloud, Nextcloud data directory and database on Btrfs filesystem.
    Make regular snapshots at desired intervals for zero downtime backups.
    Mount DB partitions with the "nodatacow" option to prevent fragmentation.